dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/navigations.md

 ## Reference navigations

-Navigations come in two forms--reference and collection.
+Navigations come in two forms — reference and collection.
 Reference navigations are simple object references to another entity.
 They represent the "one" side(s) of [one-to-many](xref:core/modeling/relationships/one-to-many) and [one-to-one](xref:core/modeling/relationships/one-to-one) relationships.
 For example:

 ```csharp
 public Blog TheBlog { get; set; }